magtrix11/MAGWORLD.github.io/Portfolio.md

 $ETH$ (Ethereum)
 >This is my [FOUNDATION](https://foundation.app/@magtrix "MAGTRIX").
 The Crème de la Crème..
 My beautiul photgraphy collection lies here, its growing here too.
 >
 >This is my [OpenSea (BROKEN SEA)](https://opensea.io/magtrix1 "MAGRIX").
 Here lies the first collection I minted on the Blockchain.
 It has sentimental value.
-And wll be worth a lot in a few years.  🚀
+And will be worth a lot in a few years.  🚀

 $XTZ$ (Tezos)